-Cabo San Lucas is a favorite budget destination that has had a run of bad weather in recent years.
+Cabo San Lucas is a favorite budget destination that has had a run of bad weather in its past.

 In September 2017, Tropical Storm Lidia hit the area with heavy rain and strong winds, resulting in fatalities and more damage.

 Three years earlier, Hurricane Odile hit Cabo San Lucas and its neighbor San José del Cabo.
 Recovery took time, and it wasn't just the smaller resorts that were shuttered.
 Large resorts required many months to resume normal operations.
 Damage was extensive.

 Lidia only closed a few resorts, and unlike Odile, recovery was measured in weeks rather than months.

 The storms showcase a spirit in this area that is admirable.
 After Odile, the business community adopted the social media hashtag #unstoppable.
 Hospitality is the lifeblood of Cabo, and everyone from your waitstaff to the people who clean the swimming pool are committed to providing a good experience.
 The storms reminded people that they should never take the tourist trade for granted.